All-College Requirements for the Bachelor of Arts Degree (B.A.) at Colorado College

 Critical Perspectives: Social Inequality courses focus primarily on how inequality — with respect to nationality, race, ethnicity, gender, class, and/or sexuality — is produced, reproduced, experienced, and resisted.
 They analyze critically the social and cultural differences, traditions, and experiences of marginalized or subjugated populations in the United States or globally, investigating the social, political, economic, cultural, psychological, and/or historical processes that shape the emergence and status of such populations.
 In so doing, these courses may examine such matters as the nature of power and domination, political economy, social justice movements, identity formation, and/or cultural and artistic productions.

 Critical Perspectives: Scientific Investigation of the Natural World enhances students’ understanding of the natural world and of the methods central to modern science.
 It gives students opportunities to explore the broader earth system and universe, a sphere of inquiry that includes but is not limited to humans.
 In a world influenced by science and technology, informed citizens need to be familiar with the distinctive ways of thinking characteristic of the sciences and need to cultivate skill in quantitative reasoning.
-This requirement complements The West in Time and the Global Cultures requirements by addressing a distinct approach to the understanding of the world that originated in the West but currently exercises global influence.
 These courses will meet the description of the preceding paragraph and will accomplish some combination of the following:

 • Explicitly address the nature of the scientific method;